Kampot: One of the Best Kept Secrets in Cambodia

 And one last tip here: Since it gets really foggy and cloudy the higher you come up the mountain, the colder it gets.
 Often there is also a little bit of rain – so make sure you bring warm clothes, and even better: A rain coat.
 The weather on this mountain is very unpredictable and nothing like you would expect down in hot and peaceful Kampot.

-I took a video on my ride up to Bokor Mountain that you can find at the end of the guide.
+I took a video on my ride up to Bokor Mountain that you can find at the end of the guide (as well as the map).

 Kampot Pepper Farm